-Students who end an entire grading period without an infraction in the student behavior and conduct book and no fines will be rewarded with lunch provided by HCS.
+Students who go an entire quarter without an infraction in the student behavior and conduct book and with no fines will be rewarded with lunch provided by HCS.

 Elementary Discipline

 When a student in grades K5-6 commits an infraction equal to or similar to any of the following, he will be sent to the office and demerits will be given: fighting, improper language, intentional disobedience, disrupting class, stealing, lying, disrespecting the faculty, cheating or bullying.